YashMarmat/django-ecommerce-bookstore/README.md

 # Django-Ecommece-Bookstore
 An online bookshop developed in django-3 which allow users to purchase books online :)

 This guide will Step-by-Step help you to create your own ecommerce bookstore application in django.
-With only HTML, CSS, JAVASCRIPT and yeah our Django Framework.
+With HTML, CSS, JAVASCRIPT and yup our Django Framework.

 Note: this guide is not for absolute beginners so im assuming you have the basic knowledge of MVT in django to get started.
 To know more on it i recommed you django documentation.